centreon/centreon-documentation/versioned_docs/version-20.10/reporting/installation.md

 > engine uses a dedicated MariaDB server** option is correctly set to
 > "Yes" in the *Reporting > Business Intelligence > General options ETL options* menu.

-Enable data retention management by selecting \"Yes\", then set the options in the configuration (example below).
+Enable data retention management by selecting "Yes", then set the options in the configuration (example below).

 ![image](../assets/reporting/installation/bi_retention.png)